Business Operations Automation Software

 • Are your managers spending time chasing status updates instead of managing outcomes?

-RaftLabs builds operations automation for US and UK businesses covering SLA monitoring, task routing, approval workflows, and cross-system data sync.
-Fixed price, 10-14 weeks to ship.
-Single-workflow projects deliver in 4-6 weeks.
+RaftLabs builds business operations automation for teams across the US, UK, Europe, Canada, and the UAE: SLA monitoring, task routing, approval workflows, and cross-system data sync.
+A first workflow ships as a fixed-price v1 in 4-6 weeks; broader multi-workflow platforms grow over 10-14 weeks.

 Trusted by